-New Europe Books mines lucid literary gems from the former East Bloc.
-Read on to discover an informative, intelligent, surprising, and entertaining potpourri of nonfiction and fiction, including four titles out in 2013:
+New Europe Books mines literary gems from the other half of the Old World.
+Read on to discover an informative, intelligent, surprising, and entertaining potpourri of nonfiction and fiction.

 Keeping Bedlam at Bay in the Prague Café

 "[G]enuine imagination and an energetic wit.
 Ellis vividly re-creates the atmosphere of a city in the throes of transformation as well as the American Quixotes who populate this new frontier." —Publishers Weekly